Kent County Cricket Club Timeline

 Thereafter, the highest position attained between then and 1964, when a gradual recovery began, was eighth in 1958.

 But there was much entertaining cricket and many personal milestones to bring pride and satisfaction to the vast crowds who supported cricket in those years immediately after the war.
-(In 1946 the total paid attendance topped 125,000 and in 1948 for the match against the Australians which lasted only two days, there were crowds at the St. Lawrence ground estimated to be 19,000 and 25,000).
-There was no more entertaining a sight at this time than witnessing Godfrey Evans’keeping to the bowling of Doug.
-Wright, to witness the nimble footwork against the spinners of Leslie Ames, the running between the wickets of Evans and amateur Tony Pawson, and of all the batsmen chasing runs to achieve an unlikely victory, not successful on every occasion but always thrilling.
+(In 1946 the total paid attendance topped 125,000 and in 1948 for the match against the Australians which lasted only two days, the crowds at the St. Lawrence ground were estimated to be 19,000 and 25,000).
+There was no more entertaining sight than Godfrey Evans keeping to the bowling of Doug.
+Wright, the nimble footwork against the spinners of Leslie Ames, the running between the wickets of Evans and amateur Tony Pawson.
 The personal milestones in this otherwise barren period included Ames’ hundredth hundred in 1950 at the age of 44, Wright exceeding 2,000 first-class wickets, and his appointment as Kent’s first professional captain, Arthur Fagg scoring more than 2,000 runs in four of the five early post-war seasons, and Todd reaching a career 20,000 runs.

-It was around the mid 1950s that things started to change for the County.
-Although the playing record showed no significant improvement, happenings off the field were to have a dramatic effect on the Club’s fortunes and performance.
-Not least was the appointment of Ames as secretary/manager, Colin Page as coach and then the appointment in 1957 of Colin Cowdrey as Captain.
-This triumvirate brought together an outstanding, talented and formidable side which was to dominate the County Championship and newly created one-day competitions throughout the sixties and seventies.
-Cowdrey had long since made his mark.
-The youngest ever Kent player at the age of 18 to be awarded a county cap, he was an established Englandplayer by the time he was 22.
+Colin Cowdrey, the youngest ever Kent player at the age of 18 to be awarded a county cap, he was an established England player by the time he was 22.
 He captained Kent for 15 seasons, until 1971 when approaching his 40th year.
 The least known of these three, Colin Page, played for the County from 1950 to 1963 firstly as an opening bowler then changing to off spin.
-But his most notable contribution was as 2nd X1 captain during which time the team won three championships, and as a coach, in which capacity he played a vital role in developing the talents of many who went on to achieve great success for the County
+But his most notable contribution was as 2nd X1 captain during which time the team won three championships, and as a coach, in which capacity he played a vital role in developing the talents of many who went on to achieve great success for the County.

 In the 13 seasons between 1967 and 1979 eleven trophies were won.
 The success in the Gillette Cup in 1967 in front of a full house at Lord’s, was followed by the County Championship in 1970, which was Kent’s Centenary year, the John Player League in 1972, a double success with the Benson & Hedges Cup and the John Player League in 1973, the Gillette Cup again in 1974, a further double of the Benson & Hedges Cup and the John Player League again in 1976, the County Championship once more in 1977, the Championship again the following year, to which was added the Benson & Hedges Cup.
 In those same years the runners up spot was achieved in the Championship in 1967, 1968 and 1972; in the John Player League in 1970 and 1979, and the County were losing finalists in the Benson & Hedges Cup in 1977 and in the Gillette Cup in 1971.